 - 5 AMEX Membership Rewards points per $1 spent on prepaid hotels booked on AMEX Travel

-- $200 annual airline incidental fee credit on your selected airline
+- Up to $200 annual airline incidental fee credit on your selected airline

-- Up to $200 in Uber credits per year
+- Up to $200 in Uber credits per calendar year

 - Statement credit every 4 years after you apply for Global Entry ($100) or TSA PreCheck ($85)